DK96-OS/changelist-foci/README.md

 **Workspace Path:** `--workspace`
 The Workspace path is an optional argument, which is used to load the workspace file contents.

-If the `workspace_path` argument is not provided, it is assumed that the current working directory is the project root directory.
+If the `--workspace` argument is not provided, it is assumed that the current working directory is the project root directory.

 **Changelist Name:** `--changelist`
 The Changelist name is an optional argument, that is used to select which Changelist to obtain the FOCI for.